UK savings statistics 2025

-This page includes UK savings statistics for 2024.
-It looks at different ways people can save money, how much UK adults have on average in savings and the best apps for saving money.
+This page includes relevant UK savings statistics for 2025, looking at alternative ways people can save money, how much the average UK adult has in their savings and the best apps for saving money.

 Share this guide